Why should we be interested?

 To be able to run massive torsional stiffness you have to have a chassis stiff enough, so that the difference in roll stiffness front vs rear can still work.
 A chassis not stiff enough will dissipate the difference in roll stiffness.

 Modern Formula Fords in particular (cars with no aero) can “sneak up” in spring frequency (people think they seem to be better with stiffer springs) to over 200 CPM without proper back to back testing.
 We recommend to go straight back to around 150 CPM and do a proper back to back test.

 With aero, modern sports racing cars, we suggest just work with the maximum suspension travel you think you need.
 It should not be faster on 220 CPM, for instance, if 180 CPM can keep suspension travel in reasonable bounds for the circuit your racing on ie depends on the downforce you are generating.
 Time attack cars also.

 See the details here: https://www.suspensionsetup.info/store/RcWQdHtt

 You can calculate what springs and anti-roll bar you need for best balance.
-Gives you access to all the Weight Transfer Worksheets™ for 99% of the cars out there.
+Gives you access to all the Weight Transfer Worksheets™ for 99% of the race and performance cars out there.